cliffordEmmanuel/cliffordEmmanuel.github.io/_posts/2020-01-14-etl-pipeline.md

 excerpt: "This project completed a basic end to end ETL pipeline for a basic data processing task tools using **pyspark** and **postgresql**", [view on github](https://github.com/cliffordEmmanuel/BlossomAcademy_DataEngineering/tree/master/project3)
 ---

+### Working with this is amazing check out what i can do...